ATAR Compass

 Estimate your ATARATAR Compass

-To estimate your ATAR, simply follow the link to ATAR Compass, select your HSC courses and enter the HSC marks you expect to receive from NESA.
-ATAR Compass will estimate your ATAR based on those marks.
+To estimate your ATAR, simply follow the link to ATAR Compass, select your HSC courses and enter the HSC marks you expect to receive from NESA, or results you have already received in recent exams or assessments.
+ATAR Compass will calculate your ATAR estimate based on those marks.
+Use the results as a guide to help you plan your university application.

 How ATAR Compass works